Skip to content

 Why use Parallel Map instead of multiple Map operations?

-2. Simplified Configuration: You define multiple transformations in a single operation, reducing pipeline complexity.
+2. Simplified Configuration: Multiple transformations in a single operation.

-3. Unified Output: Results from all prompts are combined into a single output item, simplifying downstream operations.
+3. Unified Output: Results from all prompts are combined into a single output item.

 - name: process_job_application